ublue-os/website/docs/blog/posts/bazzite-buzz-07.md

 After you enter the command, wait for it to finish (this will take a while), and reboot.
 You should now get the latest updates for Bazzite.

-We apologize for the inconvenience if you had to rebase, you will NOT lose userdata rebasing to the `:latest` branch of the current image that you are on.
+We apologize for the inconvenience if you had to rebase, and you will NOT lose userdata rebasing to the `:latest` branch of the current image that you are on.

 If you tested the Fedora 39 builds of Bazzite early, then you need to rebase back to `:latest` to be updated to future Bazzite versions as well.
 <hr>